procyberian/knitter/CODE_OF_CONDUCT.md

-Copyright (C)  2020,2021  Masscollabs Services, Masscollaboration Labs, amassivus, procyberian, hwpplayers
+Copyright (C)  2020-2023  Masscollabs Services

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3